Armonica/architecture/README.md

 - only one html file
 - offline first
 - hyper-modular (I was asked why I'm using `hyper` because `modular` is `arhi`-sufficient.
 No, is not.
 I have to find the right words to explain my view.)
+- Everything is replaceable.
+Of course, is not, but most of the things.

 ## Server side